NewVistas/FLiR-lepton/README.md

 ### Tips

-You should know that there is a checkpoint system for the actions, so when an image is captured, you should expect two <OK>, if there is only one, it means that the process was not completed successfully, reset the Arduino and try again.
+You should know that there is a checkpoint system for the actions, so when an image is captured, you should expect two "OK", if there is only one, it means that the process was not completed successfully, reset the Arduino and try again.

 To visualize the thermal image, what you can do is copy the data from the serial monitor, paste it in an excel sheet and give the data a conditional coloured format.